MatteoDeC/CodingTest/README.md

 ### Installing

 * Download or clone the repository.
-* Build from Visual Studio using any of the available profiles.
+* Build and run from Visual Studio using any of the available profiles.

 ### Using the software